kopalja/Diplomka/README.md

 # Diplomka

 This project is for retraining mobile object detection architectures such as mobilenets on a custom dataset.
-Included scripts makes it easy to prepare datasets with different image resolutions, number of samples and various samples types(day, night, both).
+Included scripts makes it easy to prepare datasets with different image resolutions, number of samples and various types(day, night, both).
+The main project is divided into two parts **Training** and **Testing**.